mindds/ad-progression-study/README.md

 rPCA integrated astrocytes as a Seurat object (.Rdata) for differential expression (data will be available upon request).

-## Spatio-temporal progression of Alzheimer's disease.
+## Spatio-temporal progression of Alzheimer's disease
 The spatial_trajectory.Rmd perform clustering of the 504 DEGs between any two “adjacent” nodes of the AD network from EC to V1.
 It also has the code to generate Fig 3 in the manuscriptThe temporal_trajectory.Rmd performs clustering the n=798 DEGs between any two “adjacent” pathology stages from early to end-stage.

 ##### Input data: